 When arthritis pain flares up and every single movement is fraught with pain, the very thought of exercising can be enough to make you cringe.
-But medical researchers agree that exercise is vital for the treatment and prevention of the pain associated with arthritis.
+But medical researchers agree that exercise is vital for healthy aging, particularly the treatment and prevention of the pain associated with arthritis.
 According to the National Institutes of Health, arthritis is the nation’s number one cause of disability and more than 50 million adults suffer from the disease.
 Many sufferers are not involved in any type of exercise program even though research has confirmed that regular physical movement keeps joints strong and lubricated which helps control swelling and pain.
 As an added bonus, exercise helps keep off the excess pounds that put additional stress on achy joints.
+And if you’re wondering how to have more energy, exercise will naturally provide your body and mind with more energy than living a sedentary lifestyle.

 Because people with arthritis sometimes resort to sedentary lifestyle they put themselves at higher risks for other illnesses such as heart disease, diabetes, hypertension and certain types of cancer.
 Exercise also provides significant psychological benefits for people who are struggling with the pain, limited mobility and lifestyle adjustments that are associated with arthritis.
 The type of exercise that is best for you will depend on the type of arthritis you have, the joints involved, and the amount of inflammation.
 You should consult your holistic practitioner or physical therapist to develop a personalized plan.